wanderwaltz/wanderwaltz.github.io/_posts/2015-03-28-subclassing-nsarray.md

 Define 'dynamically mapped'
 -------------
 So suppose we want to perform a certain transform or mapping to the elements of a given `NSArray`.
-The mapping itself will be represented as a mapper block:
+The mapping itself will be represented by a mapper block:

 {% highlight objc %}
 id (^mapper)(id object, NSUInteger index) {